UMCUGenetics/ManuscriptSMNGeneConversion/README.md

 * output will be written to {contig}.fa

+### 4.4) create_fasta_roi.sh

-### 4.4) create_fasta_roi.sh, create fasta sequence of haplotype based on original contig and detected SNVs within the region-of-interest.
+Create fasta sequence of haplotype based on original contig and detected SNVs within the region-of-interest.

 Note: change path to binairy for samtools in the script: samtools=/path/to/samtoolsript assumes binairy of samtools in path (tested with samtools 1.17)\
 Alternatively change this to docker/singularity command.

 1) Make depth files for region of interest for each haplotype specific BAM using samtools
 2) Convert output of step 4.1 using prep_variant_input_fasta_maker.py and output files for step 4.3